 Matthew Gardner, chief economist for Windermere Real Estate, doubts office towers will reach Lynnwood before the 2030s or 2040s.
 A 300-foot steel high-rise, at perhaps $600 a square foot, is far costlier than a six-story apartment building of wood and concrete, and Lynnwood currently lacks high property values to give developers a strong return on investment, he said.

-Akers admitted initial projects might come in as five-over-one type construction, but also pushed back that Lynnwood wouldn’t see high-rise towers down the road and hinted there has already been some interest in building 13-story towers.
+Akers admitted initial projects might come in as five-over-one type construction, but also pushed back against the idea that Lynnwood wouldn’t see high-rise towers down the road and hinted there has already been some interest in building 13-story towers.
 Lynnwood secured a federal grant on transit-oriented development technical assistance and experts like Urban Land Institute predicted only five-over-one until the light rail station opens.

 Lynnwood is doing what it can to kick start urban building.
 The City has expedited the permitting process by pre-approving SEPA review which can save years and could make the city more attractive for development.
 Much will depend when the first large market-rate project comes in to set rents for the area.
 Lynnwood has begun seeing large midrise projects but so far they have not been market-rate with a 308-unit senior housing project and another affordable housing project going in.

 Of course that demand has everything to do with light rail.
 Lynnwood Transit Center will see light rail service by 2023 and now, with the passage of ST3, Lynnwood will get a second station at West Alderwood Mall and a third just outside its borders at Ash Way.
 Sound Transit is just beginning to gather feedback on its latest station designs for the Lynnwood Link extension.
 Akers suggested more could be done to beautify the station and integrate it with the rest of the future city center.
 You can share your feedback here on the website.